 action of God and, as a consequence, a means of sanctification.

 It may also address the challenges of “neo-liberalism” and of a lack of solidarity in the world.
 Sources add that the document would probably not be issued until at least Christmas.

-XII, every pontiff has issued social encyclicals coinciding with the date of the first social encyclical, “Rerum Novarum.”
+Since Pope Leo XII, every pontiff has issued social encyclicals coinciding with the date of the first social encyclical, “Rerum Novarum.”

-encyclical, entitled “Centesimus Annus,” was released by Pope John Paul II to commemorate the 100th anniversary of Pope Leo’s historic document.
+The last social encyclical, entitled “Centesimus Annus,” was released by Pope John Paul II to commemorate the 100th anniversary of Pope Leo’s historic document.

 The Church will celebrate the 115th anniversary of the encyclical this year.